Jiggering the Jobs Numbers

 “Only if you think declining job growth is“the right direction” can you interpret the recent job

 report as “great economic news.”
-The reality is that according to employer survey, the economy
+The reality is that according to employer survey, the economyhas been creating just 106k jobs a month over the last six months.
+That’s compared to the 194k

 job a month clip from the six months before and it is just barely above the 100k jobs a month